 To stimulate both entrepreneurship and church growth, we have initiated an enterprise that produces fruit and high-quality fruit trees for local orchards.
 Currently the business has grown and provides equipment for all fruit-farming related equipment, trees, and expertise.

 More than 200 people, mainly women, are employed at this cashew orchard in Africa.
 The orchard has brought about an enormously positive change in the regional social environment.

 This business empowers women by providing an opportunity for part-time work and a supplementary income, while encouraging the women who sell these beauty and hygiene products to minister to one another and build up their community through trusting relationships and fellowship.

-Textiles is a lucrative and rapidly evolving industry, with many opportunities for business ventures that increase the well-being of local communities.
 World Partners started a shirt making factory in an Asian country to provide employment for abandoned women, while paying them a fair wage and providing in a stable, supportive, and respectful work environment.